City of Guelph

 About the project

-The City is completing a Heritage Conservation District (HCD) project to protect significant buildings and landscape features in Guelph’s core and create a heritage-sensitive plan to guide future development in the area.
+The City has created a Heritage Conservation District (HCD) to protect significant buildings and landscape features in Guelph’s core and create a heritage-sensitive plan to guide future development in the area.

 In 2021, Council approved the recommendations of the Cultural Heritage Action Plan which included the priority, “For Old Downtown, undertake a comprehensive strategy, including community consultation, to direct future cultural heritage conservation efforts and planned change.”